Helping You Succeed

 - $50.00 (for 3-hrs or less; excluding CPA, Academic Upgrading – subject to change)

 Booking Your Assessment

 You are strongly advised to complete your assessment at one of the Algonquin College Test Centres at the Ottawa, Pembroke, or Perth campuses.
 Use your

 Algonquin College student information system (ACSIS) account to book an appointment to complete your assessment.

 It is your responsibility as an applicant to select the correct date, time and assessment within the guidelines of the Test Centre, and to also meet any deadlines.

 Applicants outside the National Capital Region (Out of Town / Remote Assessments)

 If you live farther than 100 km from the Algonquin College campuses in Ottawa, Pembroke, or Perth, you may request to complete your assessment at a college or university testing centre in your local community.
 You can view a listing of colleges and universities within Ontario here.
 Please note that some colleges and universities in Ontario do not offer testing services, so you will need to call the college or university in your local community to determine if testing services are available.
-We promote writing admissions assessments only in post-secondary or non-public learning institutions – NOT high schools, businesses, or public offices.
+We promote writing admissions assessments only in post-secondary or approved private learning institutions – NOT high schools, businesses, or public offices.